-Loops make your facility “hearing friendly” and provide the “ramp” to 20/20 hearing in a seamless and discrete way.
+Loop systems provide inclusivity by making an office, theater, hospital, town hall, church or temple “hearing friendly.”
 This remarkable system has already brought many of the 48+ million Americans with hearing loss back to the theatre, houses of worship and community activities.
 On a smaller scale, it also improves understanding during 1:1 conversations at ticket windows, service desks and during medical visits.
-Remember, hearing aids amplify all sounds and outside of a 5′ radius, those amplified sounds can become distorted and disrupt the audio stream that is of primary importance.
+Remember, hearing aids amplify all sounds but outside of a 5′ radius, those amplified sounds become distorted and difficult to comprehend.

 Hearing loop systems are used worldwide and there is an international symbol used to identify looped facilites.
 Most installers follow the international standard, IEC 60118‐4, as developed under the auspices of the IEC (International Electrotechnical Commission).
 This IEC Standard, created by leading/reputable European manufacturers, has been adopted by professionally trained and expert hearing loop installers so that the hearing loops will provide an excellent listening experience to hearing aid and cochlear implant wearers.